Akshay9882/todoApp/react/Readme.md

 Readme for React
-1. Create a new reactjs project using
-      `npx create-react-app todoApp`
+1. Create a new reactjs project using `npx create-react-app todoApp`
 2. Overwrite the src folder in your project directory.
-3.Run the app using `npm start`
+3. Run the app using `npm start`